Albemarle County School Board Is Fighting Racism with … More Racism?

 In 2019, the Albemarle County School Board adopted a so-called “Anti-Racism Policy” with the stated purpose of eliminating “all forms of racism” in Albemarle County Public Schools.
 The policy seeks to do this through various programs, including training for teachers, staff, and administrators as well as through the implementation of an “anti-racist curriculum” for the students.
 On the surface, this initiative sounds laudable.
 Everyone should stand against racism.
 It’s an unqualified evil.

 But that’s not what the policy does in practice.
-Rather, the policy, which is rooted in critical race theory (CRT), instructs that students must be treated differently based on their race.
+Rather, the policy, which is rooted in critical race theory, instructs that students must be treated differently based on their race.

-The school board is seeking to indoctrinate children with CRT ideology.
+The school board is seeking to indoctrinate children with the ideology of critical race theory.
 The district’s policy states, “Educators play a vital role in reducing racism and inequity by recognizing the manifestations of racism, creating culturally inclusive learning and working environments, and dismantling educational systems that directly or indirectly perpetuate racism and privilege through teaching, policy, and practice.”

 Teaching children to categorize themselves as oppressors or victims based solely on their race harms children, and policies that advocate racial discrimination as a solution to racial inequities have no place in public schools.
 As U.S. Supreme Court Chief Justice John Roberts once wrote, “The way to stop discrimination on the basis of race is to stop discriminating on the basis of race.”
-Those words have never been more timely than the present.
+Those words have never been timelier than they are now.